openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 -  Use a SLOG device, even with a separate CEPH journal device.
 For some workloads, skipping SLOG and setting ``logbias=throughput`` may be acceptable.
--  Use a high-quality SLOG/CEPH journal device, consumer based SSD, or even NVMe WILL NOT DO (Samsung 830, 840, 850, etc) for a variety of reasons.
+-  Use a high-quality SLOG/CEPH journal device.
+A consumer based SSD, or even NVMe WILL NOT DO (Samsung 830, 840, 850, etc) for a variety of reasons.
 CEPH will kill them quickly, on-top of the performance being quite low in this use.
-Generally recommended are [Intel DC S3610, S3700, S3710, P3600, P3700], or [Samsung SM853, SM863], or better.
+Generally recommended devices are [Intel DC S3610, S3700, S3710, P3600, P3700], or [Samsung SM853, SM863], or better.
--  If using an high quality SSD or NVMe device(as mentioned above), you CAN share SLOG and CEPH Journal to good results on single device.
+-  If using a high quality SSD or NVMe device (as mentioned above), you CAN share SLOG and CEPH Journal to good results on single device.
 A ratio of 4 HDDs to 1 SSD (Intel DC S3710 200GB), with each SSD partitioned (remember to align!) to 4x10GB (for ZIL/SLOG) + 4x20GB